 Set Current Location

-The people of Leipzig are still in awe about Johann Sebastian Bach's creative output.
-Yet there's no better place for going about improving the gaps in one's knowledge about the former choirmaster and musical genius than in the city where he worked for 27 years.
+There's no better place for improving the gaps in one's knowledge about former choirmaster and musical genius Johann Sebastian Bach, than in the city where he worked for 27 years.
 There are exhibitions of parts of manuscripts and first editions here and of course, you can also hear Bach's greatest works.
-There is also ongoing, extensive research on his works conducted by the Bach-Archiv Leipzig, further cementing the musician's genius.
-Overall, you should definitely take a look at this museum during your visit to Leipzig.
+There is also extensive research on his works conducted by the Bach-Archiv Leipzig, further cementing the musician's genius, and thus making this a definite stopover in Leipzig.

 The history of the Thomaskirche is filled with famous names.
 Martin Luther preached here in the 16th century, J.S.
 Bach was once choirmaster here and the world-famous Thomanerchor choir can still be heard here every week.
 Architecturally speaking, the church is distinguished by an unusually steep roof and displays a mixture of Roman, Gothic and more modern styles.
-The church has been so wonderfully restored that one can never guess its age, standing strong for over 700 years now!
+The church has been so wonderfully restored that one can never guess its age, as it stands strong throughout many centuries.

 Regarded as Leipzig's second-oldest restaurant, Auerbach's Keller is a must for any visitor touring the city.
 This place also made a mark in culture through Goethe's epic play Faust.
 Renowned for focusing on tradition, the menu here consists of hearty Saxon fare with an emphasis on local specialties like Leipziger Lerche and Allerlei.
 There is also a fine selection of local wines, but as usual, quality has its price.
 Apart from the aforementioned features, Auerbach's Keller also frequently organizes special programs for groups.

 You can't miss this wonderful building in the heart of Leipzig, as the Old Town Hall is in the middle of the market place.
 The first plans for building the Town Hall as it stands now were made in 1555.
-Although it was badly damaged in World War II, you can once again go for a stroll in the Town Hall's colonnade on account of the restoration work in the 1950s and even purchase some things in the shops.
+Although it was badly damaged in World War II, you can once again go for a stroll in the Town Hall's colonnade on account of the restoration work in the 1950s.
+The hall also houses the fascinating Leipzig City History Museum, where you can learn all about the city's glorious past.